ivogabe/gulp-typescript/readme.md

 - `noEmitOnError` (boolean) - Do not emit outputs if any type checking errors were reported.
 - `noEmitHelpers` (boolean) - Do not generate custom helper functions like __extends in compiled output.
 - `preserveConstEnums` (boolean) - Do not erase const enum declarations in generated code.
-- `isolatedModules` (boolean) - Compiles files seperately and doesn't check types, which causes a big speed increase.
+- `isolatedModules` (boolean) - By default, this option compiles files seperately and doesn't check types, which causes a big speed increase.
 You have to use gulp-plumber and TypeScript 1.5+.
+If you use the `createProject` API (see below) and specify `useFileCompiler: false`, the meaning changes to match that of `tsc`.
+That is, you *will* get type-checking at the cost of slower compilation.
+In addition, TypeScript will error on constructs that would prevent safe separate compilation.
 - `allowJs` (boolean) - Allow JavaScript files to be compiled.
 - `rootDir` - Specifies the root directory of input files.
 Only use to control the output directory structure with `outDir`.